patti-favaron/ssbf-lib/README.md

-# ssbf-lib: A Fortran library, for importing, reading and writing "Simple ultraSonic anemometer Binary Format"
+# ssbf-lib: A Fortran library, for importing, reading and writing "Simple ultraSonic anemometer Binary Format" data files

 ## Main purpose and usefulness